It’s time to master your career

 - What is the timetable like – how many hours of contact time will I have each week?

-- Music is my passion, but I don’t have a degree in Music or play an instrument.
-Do you think BIMM Institute is suitable for me?
+- Music is my passion, but I don’t have a degree in music or play an instrument.
+Do you think BIMM University Berlin is suitable for me?

 - What are the career opportunities after graduation?